0xi6r/0xi6r.github.io/project/src/blogs/api-security.md

 ### API5: Broken Function Level Authorization (BFLA)

-**What it is:** Insufficient verification of user permissions when accessing different API functions, allowing privilege escalation[attached_file:1][42].
+**What it is:** Insufficient verification of user permissions when accessing different API functions, allowing privilege escalation.

 **Testing approach:**
 1. **Map all endpoints**: Document every API endpoint and its intended access level